On the Trustworthiness Landscape of State-of-the-art Generative Models: A Survey and Outlook: Privacy

 \subsection{Overview}

-A model is privacy-preserving if, throughout its entire lifecycle, there are no feasible approaches to derive information about its training data.
-This definition follows the general rules of data protection outlined in legal regulations of various countries\footnote{https://www.dlapiperdataprotection.com/}.
-Given the significant differences between training and inference stages of a model, we conduct separate reviews on data leakage concerns associated with each stage.
-In the training stage, our focus primarily lies on federated learning and split learning.
-Furthermore, in Section \ref{MIA}, we specifically review membership inference attacks targeting diffusion models and LLMs, which identify the membership of given data.
+A model is considered privacy-preserving if it safeguards information about its training data throughout its entire lifecycle, in a way that no feasible methods exist to derive such information\footnote{\url{https://www.dlapiperdataprotection.com/}}.
+Owing to the distinct differences between training and inference stages, we examine data leakage concerns separately for each phase.
+During the training stage, we focus on federated learning and split learning, while in Section~\ref{MIA}, we specifically address membership inference attacks targeting DMs and LLMs, which seek to determine the membership status of particular data.